programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 | 281 | 10  |  422|
 | ... | ... | ... |

+> The neo4j-import script does not work for some versions of the software.
+The problem is relatively simple to fix.
+> Open the neo4j-import script with a text editor and insert the line:
+>
+> export CLASSPATH=/Applications/Neo4j Community Edition [Version].app/Contents/Resources/app/bin/neo4j-desktop-[Version].jar:$CLASSPATH
+>
+> This will explicitly tell java where the Neo4j application is located.
+> More about this minor issue can be found [here](https://github.com/neo4j/neo4j/issues/8347).

 In our fictional example, Berlin Button Works and Berlin Furniture have both employed the same director for 10 years.
 (The third row of director_details.csv shows the start node with the Berlin Button works ID and the end node as Berlin Furniture's ID.)
 This director effectively acts as a tie (or corporate interlock) between the two companies.